 Historical Epistemology of the Final Theory Program

-The group’s study of the final theory program will be guided and structured by three main investigations, one dealing with the historically singular nature of the final theory program itself, the other two dealing with distinct opposition movements that emerged in the course of the second half of the 20th century:
+The group’s study of the final theory program is guided and structured by three main investigations, one dealing with the historically singular nature of the final theory program itself, the other two dealing with distinct opposition movements that emerged in the course of the second half of the 20th century:

 (2) Mathematical Physics: The presence of the final theory program has enabled the practice of postponing the discussion of foundational difficulties in contemporary theoretical physics to the future, when the final theory will be available to answer those questions.
-The group will investigate how this practice arose and its implications for the methodology and standards of theoretical physics.
-It will further investigate how the opposition to this practice led to the establishment of new subdisciplines of physics, dealing explicitly with the unresolved conceptual (foundations of quantum mechanics) and formal (mathematical physics, in particular axiomatic quantum field theory) difficulties of contemporary theoretical physics.
+The group investigates how this practice arose and its implications for the methodology and standards of theoretical physics.
+It further investigates how the opposition to this practice led to the establishment of new subdisciplines of physics, dealing explicitly with the unresolved conceptual (foundations of quantum mechanics) and formal (mathematical physics, in particular axiomatic quantum field theory) difficulties of contemporary theoretical physics.

 (3) Anti-Reductionist Physics: The increasingly apparent possibility that the sought-after final theory is unattainable, combined with the large amount of resources needed for the pursuit of such a theory, led to a different from of opposition to the final theory program, recruiting itself mainly from other subfields of physics that are closer to experiment and application, most notably condensed matter physics.
 It calls into question the whole notion of fundamental physics, replacing it with an anti-reductionist set of essentially independent descriptions of the physical world at different scales.
-The group will investigate the emergence and rise of this position in the 1970s, studying the complex interplay between science policy and conceptual arguments.
-It will further investigate the mutual transfer of concepts and methods between condensed matter physics and the final theory program, in the face of ideological opposition and the increasingly combative struggle for funding.
+The group investigates the emergence and rise of this position in the 1970s, studying the complex interplay between science policy and conceptual arguments.
+It further investigates the mutual transfer of concepts and methods between condensed matter physics and the final theory program, in the face of ideological opposition and the increasingly combative struggle for funding.